 There are no seasons and cyclical life without creativity. with creative energy at a peak,

 (think abundance, fertility and manifesting) What is going on with your creative life? are you in a playful mood, a doing phase, a finishing up stage or just going with the flow? check in with yourself, and follow where your energy is taking you.

 Top Tips, Questions to Ask Yourself and Rituals for Summer Solstice:

 Ideas- Journal, meditate on or share in a circle or with a listening Partner

-What Jewels of wisdom does winter offer me?
+What Jewels of wisdom does summer offer me?